SECR P class: In fiction

 In Stepney the "Bluebell" Engine, a book by the Rev. W. Awdry from The Railway Series, Nos.
 323 and 27 were featured as engines that Stepney was talking about when he visited the Island of Sodor.
 No. 323 was named 'Bluebell', the name it currently carries, and No. 27 was named 'Primrose'.
 Both engines were seen without faces.
-Bluebell was also released as a die-cast model by ERTL, although, curiously, this used the same bodyshell as Thomas – a much larger tank locomotive.
+Bluebell was also released as a die-cast model by ERTL, although this used the same bodyshell as Thomas – a much larger tank locomotive.